Speak out for Engineering

 The competition is organised and run annually by the Young Members of the Institution.
 Established in 1964, the competition continues to challenge young engineers to prove that they can communicate effectively.
 It is specifically concerned with verbal and visual communication in describing and explaining technical subjects.

 Speak Out for Engineering (SOfE) competition heats take place across the globe, with over 60 set to run in 2020.
 Winners from each heat are invited to participate in their regional final and the winners of the regional finals will be invited to participate in the Global Final, the winner of which will be crowned the overall SOfE 2020 winner.

 Competitors must give an oral presentation on a mechanical engineering subject to be broken down as follows:

 - Discussion and questions from judges: 10 mins.

-Of the total marks, 90% are given for presentation with only 10% for technical content.
-This ensures that, while all presentations must have mechanical engineering content in its broadest sense, e.g. purpose, research, design, feasibility, and practicality, all presentations have the same chance of success despite varying degrees of technical content.
-The decision of the judges on the award of the prizes shall be final and no correspondence can be entered into.
+90% of the total marks are given for presentation with only 10% for technical content.
+This ensures that while all presentations must have mechanical engineering content in its broadest sense (e.g. purpose, research, design, feasibility and practicality), a topic concerning comparatively ‘low’ technology has an equal chance of success as one which is technologically very complex.

 Organise a SOfE competition